 Imaginative Play Room: The home corner room

 Leading off the arts and crafts room we have a lovely home corner.
 This is a small, cosy room, with child size furniture, play resources and dressing up clothes to inspire imaginative role play.
-Princess Elsa can often be seen organising granddad Ted’s tea party, whilst the Dr is treating Mrs Bear’s broken arm and the vet is called to treat the pet rabbit, meanwhile superman may fly in to rescue us all from some baddies J, there is never a dull moment in the home corner.
+Princess Elsa can often be seen organising a grand ball, while Mrs Tiggle Winkle is busy taking care of granddad Ted’s birthday tea party.
+The Dr is treating Mrs Bear’s broken arm and the vet is called to treat the pet rabbit, meanwhile Superman or Captain America may fly in to rescue us all from the baddies, there is never a dull moment in the home corner.

 Cloak room and Lobby: Children’s toilets